ArchitSharma21/ArchitSharma21-Movie-Recommendation-System-With-Deployment-Using-Heroku/README.md

 5. List of movies in 2020   https://en.wikipedia.org/wiki/List_of_American_films_of_2020

 ## Deployment on Heroku
-The deployment can be cjecked and verified at https://movie-recommendation-system21.herokuapp.com/
+The deployment can be checked and verified at https://movie-recommendation-system21.herokuapp.com/